nktoan/Causal-Inference-via-Style-Transfer-for-OOD-Generalisation/README.md

 # Front-door Adjustment via Style Transfer for Out-of-distribution Generalisation

-This repo contains the code of the in-submission paper to CVPR 23, 'Front-door Adjustment via Style Transfer for Out-of-distribution Generalisation'
+This repo contains the code of the in-submission paper to KDD 23, 'Front-door Adjustment via Style Transfer for Out-of-distribution Generalisation'

 Authors: Anonymous